kumar-shridhar/PyTorch-BayesianCNN/README.md

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)

+#### NOTE: This training loss goes to NaN as seen in the issues as well.
+I will update the code in 1-2 weeks with solved issues and some new measures for Uncertainty.
+Thank You.

 # Bayesian CNN with Variational Inference and it's application

 In this repo **Bayesian Convolutional Neural Network (BayesCNN) using Variational Inference** is proposed, that introduces probability distribution over the weights.
 Furthermore, the proposed BayesCNN architecture is applied to tasks like **Image Classification, Image Super-Resolution and Generative Adversarial Networks**.